Authentic Sichuan cuisine at fine-dining levelReguliersdwarsstraat 35, Amsterdam · 020 626 93 27

 Sichuan Food was once the first Chinese restaurant in the Netherlands to be awarded a Michelin star, a historic recognition of Chinese cuisine at the highest culinary level.
 You still taste that background in the care with which the duck is prepared.

 Today we no longer chase a star, but the same craft and refinement define every plate.
 The Peking duck remains its finest example.
+Curious how that tradition compares across the city?
+Read our guide: where to eat the best Peking duck in Amsterdam.

 Good to know